A deep convolutional neural network that is invariant to time rescaling: Methods

+Consider how the entire network responds to rescaling the input on the first layer.
+As established in section~\ref{sec:scaletrans}, time rescaling of the input has the effect of translating $\ftilde$ at the first layer, modulo edge effects.
+The index at which the convolutional filters match this memory will also translate, again modulo edge effects.
+However, the max pool operation discards information about the index at which the convolution reached its maximum, so that the features passed on to the next layer at a corresponding time point are invariant to rescaling.
+Note, however, that the magnitude of the rescaling is expressed by the network as the index at which the maximum value was found.

+The region over which edge effects are important is easily calculated.
+If the maximum of a particular filter is found at some index $j$, then if \(\convwidth/2 < j < \ntaustar-\convwidth/2\) and the rescaling gives $\Delta$ such that \(\convwidth/2 < j + \Delta < \ntaustar - \convwidth/2\), then edge effects can be neglected.
+In practice, different features at different layers will not in general have the same maximum index, so with enough features and enough layers, there is a real possibility that the network as a whole is not robust to time rescaling even if each of the layers taken individually is invariant over a wide range.
+We treat it as an empirical question whether these ranges overlap for the problems studied here.

-These considerations suggest a strategy to develop networks that rescale over an arbitrarily large ranges of scales.
-After training a network on a particular problem, one can simply add $\taustar$ nodes to the network.
+These considerations suggest a strategy to develop networks that rescale over an arbitrarily large range of scales without retraining.
+After training a network on a particular problem, one can simply add $\taustar$ nodes to each layer of the network.
 Even if the original network does not generalize over scales, one is guaranteed that all of the features learned at all of the layers will be able to scale over the added nodes.
 The range of scales over which the network will generalize should go up exponentially like $\left(1+c\right)^N$, where $N$ is the number of additional nodes.
 Notably, the number of weights is unaffected by the number of nodes added to the network.
-In this way, one ought to be able to construct efficient SITHCon networks that generalize over a very wide range of scales.
+The convolution simply operates over a larger range.
+In this way, one ought to be able to construct efficient SITHCon networks that generalize over an exponentially wide range of scales with no additional commitment of training time.